dchege711/study_buddy/readme.md

 ### To-do Items

+:soon: Do a writeup on how to use Study Buddy.

 :soon: Submit the web app to various forums. :sweat_smile:

 :soon: Learn how to handle subscriptions using Stripe.